saiyu77/Email-Spam-Detection-Using-CNN/README.md

 Step 2: Launch Jupyter Notebook

-Step 3: Open the source code folder and run all the cells of emaill.ipynb, emaillearn.ipynb and CNN.ipynb sequentially
+Step 3: Open the source code folder and run all the cells of emaill.ipynb, emaillearn.ipynb and CNN.pdf sequentially

 Step 4: Generate cnn_model.keras and tokenizer.pickle